-(1) Committee.
-The Compensation Committee of the Board of Directors.
-All of the Committee members shall be "Non-Employee Directors" as defined in Rule 16b-3 under the Act or any similar or successor rule.

-(m) Consultant.
-A person rendering services to the Company who is not an "employee" for purposes of employment tax withholding under the Code.

-(n) Corporate Change.
-A consolidation, merger, dissolution or liquidation of the Company, or a sale or distribution of assets or stock (other than in the ordinary course of business) of the Company; provided that, unless the Committee determines otherwise, a Corporate Change shall only be considered to have occurred with respect to Participants whose business unit is affected by the Corporate Change.

-(o) Date of Grant.
-The date as of which an Award is made by the Committee.

-(p) Disability or Disabled.
+- (j) Committee.
+The Committee appointed to administer the Plan pursuant to Plan Section 14.
+All of the Committee members shall be "Non-Employee Directors" as defined in Rule 16b-3 under the Act or any similar or successor rule. - (k) Company.
+Commonwealth Biotechnologies, Inc. - (1) Company Stock.
+Common stock of the Company.
+In the event of a change in the capital structure of the Company (as provided in Section 12 below), the shares resulting from such a change shall be deemed to be Company Stock within the meaning of the Plan. - (m) Consultant.
+A person rendering services to the Company who is not an "employee" for purposes of employment tax withholding under the Code. - (n) Corporate Change.
+A consolidation, merger, dissolution or liquidation of the Company, or a sale or distribution of assets or stock (other than in the ordinary course of business) of the Company; provided that, unless the Committee determines otherwise, a Corporate Change shall only be considered to have occurred with respect to Participants whose business unit is affected by the Corporate Change. - (o) Date of Grant.
+The date as of which an Award is made by the Committee. - (p) Disability or Disabled.
 As to an Incentive Stock Option, a Disability within the meaning of Code Section 22(e)(3).
 As to all other Incentive Awards, the Committee shall determine whether a Disability exists and such determination shall be conclusive.

-(q) Fair Market Value.
+(q) Fair Market Value

-(i) If the Company Stock is traded on an exchange, the average of the highest and lowest registered sales prices of the Company Stock on the exchange on which the Company Stock generally has the greatest trading volume, or

-(ii) If the Company Stock is traded in the over-the-counter market, the average between the closing bid and asked prices as reported by NASDAQ.

-(iii) If Shares of Company Stock are not publicly traded, the Fair Market Value shall be determined by the Committee using any reasonable method in good faith.

-(iv) Fair Market Value shall be determined as of the applicable date specified in the Plan or, if there if are no trades on such date, the value shall be determined as of the last preceding day on which the Company Stock is traded.

-(r) Incentive Stock.
-Company Stock awarded when performance goals are achieved pursuant to an incentive plan established by the Committee, as provided in Section 8 below.

-(s) Incentive Stock Option.
-An Option intended to meet the requirements of, and qualify for favorable Federal income tax treatment under, Code Section 422.

-(t) Nonstatutory Stock Option.
-An Option that does not meet the requirements of Code Section 422, or that is otherwise not intended to be an Incentive Stock Option and is so designated.

-(u) Option.
-A right to purchase Company Stock granted under the Plan, at a price determined in accordance with the Plan.

-(v) Participant.
-Any individual who receives an Award under the Plan.

-(w) Restricted Stock.
-Company Stock awarded upon the terms and subject to the restrictions set forth in Section 7 below.

-(x) Rule 16b-3.
-Rule 16b-3 of the Act, including any corresponding subsequent rule or any amendments to Rule 16b-3 enacted after the effective date of the Plan.

-(y) 10% Shareholder.
+- (i) If Company Stock is traded on a national securities exchange or the NASDAQ Stock Market, the average of the highest and lowest registered sales prices of Company Stock on such exchange or the NASDAQ Stock Market; - (ii) If Company Stock is traded in the over-the-counter market, the average between the closing bid and asked prices as reported by the NASDAQ Stock Market; or - (iii) If shares of Company Stock are not publicly traded, the Fair Market Value shall be determined by the Committee using any reasonable method in good faith.
+Fair Market Value shall be determined as of the applicable date specified in the Plan or, if there are no trades on such date, the value shall be determined as of the last preceding day on which Company Stock is traded. - (r) Incentive Stock Option.
+An Option intended to meet the requirements of, and qualify for favorable Federal income tax treatment under, Code Section 422. - (s) Nonstatutory Stock Option.
+An Option that does not meet the requirements of Code Section 422, or that is otherwise not intended to be an Incentive Stock Option and is so designated. - (t) Option.
+A right to purchase Company Stock granted under the Plan, at a price determined in accordance with the Plan. - (u) Participant.
+Any individual who receives an Award under the Plan. - (v) Restricted Stock.
+Company Stock awarded upon the terms and subject to the restrictions set forth in Section 7 below. - (w) Rule 16b-3.
+Rule 16b-3 of the Act, including any corresponding subsequent rule or any amendments to Rule 16b-3 enacted after the effective date of the Plan. - (x) 10% Shareholder.
 A person who owns, directly or indirectly, stock possessing more than 10% of the total combined voting power of all classes of stock of the Company or an Affiliate.
 Indirect ownership of stock shall be determined in accordance with Code Section 424(d).